 Kansas City continued to open chemical and power plants over the following decades, exposing workers to the toxic mineral known to cause mesothelioma, asbestosis and lung cancer.
 Kansas City has more occurrences of asbestos-related diseases than nearly every other city in the state.

 Individuals are at an elevated risk of asbestos diseases if they worked in Kansas’ large aircraft manufacturing and maintenance industry.
-This industry mainly affected workers in Wichita, called the “Air Capital of the World.”
+This industry mainly affected workers in Wichita, which is known as the “Air Capital of the World.”
 The aircraft company Cessna has more than 8,000 employees in Wichita, making it one of the top employers in the city.
 Like other aerospace companies, it used asbestos in products such as airplane brakes, which dealt with significant friction and were periodically replaced.
 This use has led to mesothelioma in some former aircraft mechanics.

 Boeing, the world’s leading aerospace company, also has a large presence in Kansas and has been responsible for some of the state’s asbestos-related illnesses.
 With 14,000 current or former employees in Kansas, Boeing’s actions have an ongoing impact in statewide health.
 When it came to asbestos legislation, however, Boeing stayed ahead of the curve.
 It began identifying and substituting asbestos materials in the late 1970s.
 By the early 1990s, asbestos was almost entirely eliminated from the company’s products.
 Because the company was proactive, it tends to be immune to asbestos litigation.
 Most asbestos claims against the company are dismissed or settled out of court for a small amount.

 - Trans World Airlines, Inc.

 - Harcros Chemical Incorporated

 - Kansas City Power & Light

 - Mid-America Refining Company (MARCO)

 Doctors in Kansas